vincentcasseau/vincentcasseau.github.io/how-tos-cfd-initial-conditions.md

     }
 ```

+&nbsp;

 ### 2.2 Super-catalytic wall
-+ For a super-catalytic wall, the mixture composition at the wall is that of the free-stream and the current implementation is as follows:
+For a super-catalytic wall, the mixture composition at the wall is that of the free-stream and the current implementation is as follows:
 ```c++
     inlet
     {